petabridge/Akka.Cluster.Sharding.RepairTool/README.md

 pbm localhost:9777 cluster-sharding-repair delete-sharding-data -t {regionName1} -t {regionName2}
 ```

 And that should purge all of the entity data that belongs to the `/system/sharding` actors only.
+You'll see the output on the CLI as it's written.

 ## Support
 If you need support or help using this tool in practice, please [purchase an Akka.NET Support Plan](https://petabridge.com/services/support/).